HAROLD ALFOND COLLEGE CHALLENGE GRANT - 2013

 3) An eligible child may receive only one Alfond Grant.
 In the event more than one individual opens a NextGen account for the same child, the Alfond Grant will be awarded to the first account that submits the Grant Acceptance to FAME.
 In the event multiple Grant Acceptances are received on the same day for the same beneficiary, a NextGen account will be selected for awarding of the grant at the discretion of FAME.

-4) Once awarded to a NextGen account, the Alfond Grant remains allocated to that NextGen account subject to Section 6 below.
+4) FAME will credit the Alfond Grant to the NextGen account only after the account is opened, account number assigned, and the Grant Acceptance is received at FAME.
+It may take up to eight weeks to process the award.
+Once awarded to a NextGen account, the Alfond Grant remains allocated to that NextGen account subject to Section 6 below.

 5) The Alfond Grant, including any earnings on grant funds, may not be transferred to another beneficiary and may not be rolled over to another state Section 529 plan.